 We are releasing embeddable Google slides so teachers can easily share activities with students at home!
 (Teacher facilitator guide and Spanish translations for slides coming soon.)

 We also have a new set of intermediate classes that focus on making inventions with items around your house!
-You can read about the maker classes here as we are still releasing new classes!
+You can read about the maker classes here as and check out all our new classes!

 We know some schools are already using our STEM Packs to work through these activities with their students.
 So we also wanted to share some solutions for dividing up your STEM Pack and sending Makey Makeys home for your students in this time of remote learning.

 The first thing you'll want to do is protect Makey Makey by keeping each Makey Makey kit with alligator clips and USB cable in a clear protective case like this one.